Horní Suchá: Etymology

-The name Suchá literally means "dry".
+The name Suchá literally means 'dry'.
 According to one theory, the name is derived from the name of a hypothetical river or stream Sucha, which dried up.
-The supplementary adjective Horní means "Upper" denoting its upper location in comparison to sister settlements: Prostřední Suchá ("Middle") and Dolní Suchá ("Lower").
+The supplementary adjective Horní means 'upper' denoting its upper location in comparison to sister settlements: Prostřední Suchá ('middle') and Dolní Suchá ('lower').

 Geography

 Horní Suchá is located next to Havířov, about 13 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia in the Ostrava Basin lowland.

 History

 Horní Suchá may have been founded by Polish monks from the Order of Saint Benedict from the Orlová monastery.
 The first mention of the village comes from a Latin document of the Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as Sucha utraque (i.e. "both Suchas" in Latin (the other being Dolní Suchá).

-Horní Suchá belonged initially to the Duchy of Teschen.
+Horní Suchá belonged initially to the Duchy of Cieszyn, established during the fragmentation of Poland into smaller duchies.
 It was ruled by the Dukes of Cieszyn until 1471, after which it was passed between various Polish and German families.
 The livelihood of the inhabitants was mainly agriculture, to a lesser extent also linen.
 A castle in Horní Suchá was first mentioned in 1674.
 However, it was not an aristocratic residence, but only an administration building.